 You will always work directly with your attorney throughout your case.

-How to Document and Provide Evidence of Therapist Abuse
+How to Document and Provide Evidence of Therapist Sexual Abuse

 Abusive therapists often try to conceal and deny their misconduct, so documentation and evidence of the abuse are critical.
-But gathering and providing this evidence can be very daunting and painful for survivors.
-Here are some suggestions for how to document abuse:
+While gathering and providing this evidence can be very daunting and painful for survivors, it can help build a strong case and hold the abuser accountable.

-- Reaching out to people you disclosed to: friends, family, and other professionals you told about disturbing therapy interactions
+- Reach out to people you disclosed to, including friends, family, and other professionals.

 We’re Experienced.
 We Care.